sfigg/commercialization-public/manufacture/desktop/mount-and-modify-a-windows-image-using-dism.md

 ## <span id="Unmounting_an_Image"></span><span id="unmounting_an_image"></span><span id="UNMOUNTING_AN_IMAGE"></span>Unmounting an Image

-After you modify an image, you must unmount it.
+After you modify a mounted image, you must unmount it.
 If you mounted your image with the default read/write permissions, you can commit your changes.
 This makes your modifications a permanent part of the image.

+If you modified an applied image, you don't have to do anything else.
+You'll see any changes you made when you boot the PC.

 **To unmount an image**